opencobra/cobratoolbox/README.md

 In order to generate the MEX file on Windows, you must have a compiler installed that is compatible with your MATLAB release.

 For R2015b, it is recommended to have the Microsoft Windows SDK for Windows 7 and .NET Framework 4 installed.
-The compiler can SDK can be downloaded from [here](https://www.microsoft.com/en-us/download/details.aspx?id=8279).
+The compiler and SDK can be downloaded from [here](https://www.microsoft.com/en-us/download/details.aspx?id=8279).
 Other compilers that are compatible with R2015b can be found [here](http://www.mathworks.com/support/sysreq/files/SystemRequirements-Release2015b_SupportedCompilers.pdf).
 In order to have the compiler set up properly, you must start MATLAB and run
 ```
 mex -setup
 ```